youssefMhe/coding-interview/software_engineer/Concept/README.md

 To have 100% of precise data stored every days and every times it is not possible but we always try to make sure that it tends towards 100%.

-to have this condition, it was necessary to know well balanced the load on the servers to guarantee a response and that your server must be ready to answer , also it is necessary to know the frequency with which our database will be fed with new information and on this musure we can calculate the frequency and preferable time for updating information and initiating requests,
+to have this condition, it was necessary to know well balanced the load on the servers to guarantee a response and that your server must be ready to answer , also it is necessary to know the frequency with which our database will be fed with new information and on this measure we can calculate the frequency and preferable time for updating information and initiating requests,

 we also need to use local storage (if we have a problem with request status like 500) to keep the information well and return the request later if we have a response, then free up the local storage space.